GabeScott/standard-works-vault/General Conference/1975 April - The Sabbath Day.md

 How dare we trifle with Almighty God?

-The Lord declares that to qualify to enter his presence we must live by every word that proceeds forth from his mouth (see D&C 84:44), and the law of the Sabbath is one of the most important in the entire gospel plan.
+The Lord declares that to qualify to enter his presence we must live by every word that proceeds forth from his mouth (see [[D&C 84.44|D&C 84:44]]), and the law of the Sabbath is one of the most important in the entire gospel plan.

 May we have the courage and the good sense to keep it, I humbly pray in the sacred name of Jesus Christ.
 Amen.